18F/prototype-icm/README.md

 We're doing this to keep our migration scripts organized, to keep the migration files themselves more readable, and to keep the data migration code more testable.

-Ok, one last note — model classes are a little weird, and a little flaky.

-**Weird**: Because of how we set up model classes, they're unfortunately subclasses of Kernel, so when referencing models, qualify it by writing it like `Kernel::ModelClass` or `::ModelClass`.

-**Flaky**: I've found that a migration file on occasion doesn't understand a class reference, even when qualified — perhaps because the migration finishes loading before the dynamic models aren't all initialized.
+Ok, one last note — model classes can be a little flaky.
+I've found that a migration file on occasion doesn't understand a class reference, even when qualified — perhaps because the migration finishes loading before the dynamic models aren't all initialized.
 Just try re-running it.
-You could also do prepend the migration with `assert defined?(::ModelClass)` to catch things before the migration starts.
+You could also do prepend the migration with `assert defined?(ModelClass)` to catch things before the migration starts.

 Lastly, we test our migrations!
 When you create a subclass of MigrationScript::Base, you have to implement methods `#perform` and `#test_cases`.
 The `#perform` method is what runs the data part of the migration itself.
 Fill the `#test_cases` method with Test::Unit style assertions, to ensure that the migration ran as expected.